omarperacha/ps4-dataset/README.md

 For more information, see the official [paper](https://www.biorxiv.org/content/10.1101/2023.02.28.530456).

+## 🤗 Hugging Face Space

+If you're primarily interested in using the pretrained models to predict secondary structure on your own sequences, you can use this [official Hugging Face Space](https://huggingface.co/spaces/omarperacha/protein-secondary-structure-prediction) to do so with no setup.

 ## Data

 The core dataset is contained in `ps4_data/data/data.csv`.
 This contains 18,731 proteins with their PDB code, index of the first residue in their respective DSSP file, their residue sequence and 9-category secondary structure sequence (including polyproline helices).